 It turns out having a wedding at the zoo is great for guests that want to bring their kids along.
 There were camel rides, a petting zoo and they had several employees to take the kids on an animal scavenger hunt that gave all the adults time to dance and celebrate.
 There are so many nieces and nephews between the two of them that any other venue would have made taking care of the kids much harder.
 The kids had a mini buffet filled with kid friendly foods and drinks.
 The adults were served at their tables.
 The dessert table was a hit, and everyone enjoyed the open bar.

 Of all the weddings I have been invited to, this is by far my favorite.
 Dan and Sue love each other very much, and they wanted their special day to reflect who they are and what kind of life they will build together.
-I definitely want to shine light on their photographers.
-This Phoenix wedding photographer made sure to capture every kiss and every special moment.
 It was important that they shared this occasion with the people and animals they care about the most.
 Having a zoo wedding was fun for all the guest and an experience that none of us are sure to forget.